REpower management favours IPO - report

-FRANKFURT/MUMBAI The management of German wind turbine maker REpower, owned by Suzlon Energy, favours floating a part of the group on the stock exchange in May or June, Germany's manager magazin reported, citing sources at the company.
+FRANKFURT/MUMBAI, March 21 The management of German wind turbine maker REpower, owned by India's Suzlon Energy, favours floating a part of the group on the stock exchange in May or June, Germany's manager magazin reported, citing sources at the company.

 Suzlon needs to finance about $600 million in debt from June, and a sale of about 30 percent of REpower could bring in the necessary liquidity, the magazine said.